davidlinsley/DragonBasic/README.md

 # Source Fidelity
 The source is complete as output by the assembler barring unintentional errors from OCR and manual correction.
 Original spelling mistakes ("remeber") and other errors ("the the") are intentionally left as is.
 However, the source is not 100% complete as when shipped by Microsoft:
-- We do not yet know the composition of ECBCOM.SA
+- We do have the original ECBCOM.SA
   - See issue ECBCOM.SA #15.
   - The contents of this file appear to have been the equivalent of #include into the other source files as ECBCOM.SA appears as the filename in the header line of every PAGE 001 of the other files.
+  - @chasonr has implemented a version of ECBCOM.SA in the lwtools directory that can be used to create byte identical ROM images.
 - There are missing macro definitions which the assembler did not list the bytes for, such as SKIP2.
   - These were likely defined in ECBCOM.SA.
   - Disassembling the ROMs we can recreate the macros but not any comments.